 |Set Decoration||John McCarthy & Perry Murdock|

-Epilogue – based on the script by Jerry Adelman
+Epilogue – based on “The Lost Dutchman,” a script by Jerry Adelman

 (The SENATOR Is coming down the street, valise in hand.
 SLIM SHERMAN and JESS HARPER lead their horses out of the stable.)

 SLIM SHERMAN: It didn’t take you long to get out of jail.